My experiences at one of the best excursions in Jamaica: a trip to YS Falls and Black River Safari.

 Many huts and buildings were constructed here and there.
 We discovered that in the country, homes were built wherever there was some free land.
 Many citizens opt out of taking loans from the bank – they would rather wait until they have enough money saved up to build a home.
 Even though some building projects appeared to be abandoned, the homeowner was simply saving up money to complete it.
 Many shipping containers were saved and brightly painted for homes or businesses.
 Though there were many impoverished areas, it was admirable to see how innovative some people can be.
 It certainly was a humble reminder that many people live with far less.

 Surrounding the waterfall was lush jungle foliage, including small bursts of color from an assortment of flowers.
 Trailing branches and ferns jutted out in all directions.
-I walked with Shannon and her mom, Diana (my travel companions for this trip) along the edge of the river to the first natural platform.
+I walked with my best friend, Shannon and her mom, Diana (my travel companions for this trip) along the edge of the river to the first natural platform.

 An employee of YS Falls assisted us in crossing the waterfall.
 Alrick convinced me that it would be safe for him to carry my camera to take photos of us.
 I don’t know how he managed to keep his balance without falling into the water while snapping pictures of us, but I’m sure he’s had plenty of practice walking back and forth each day.

 From there, we were led from the water and into the jungle.
 Giant stalks of bamboo towered up into the sky.
 Lush greenery was all around.
 It felt quite magical, really.
 Between the sprawling leafy branches, I caught new perspectives of the water flowing down many platforms, as if it were a drenched layer cake.
 We walked across another section of waterfall, this time along the edge.
-There were spectacular views in all directions, whether it be the waterfall on one side, or the river on the other.
+There are spectacular views in all directions, whether it be the waterfall on one side, or the river on the other.

 A Quick Bite to Eat